softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

 Provides a `bare_metal` resource.
 This allows bare metals to be created, updated and deleted.
 `softlayer_bare_metal` resource supports both pre-set configured bare metal servers and custom bare metal servers.
- For more detail, refer to the [link](https://www.ibm.com/cloud-computing/bluemix/bare-metal-servers)
+ For more detail of bare metal types, refer to the [link](https://www.ibm.com/cloud-computing/bluemix/bare-metal-servers)

+## Pre-set configured bare metal server
-If the `softlayer_bare_metal` resource definition has an attribute `fixed_config_preset`, terraform creates pre-set configured bare metal server.
+If the `softlayer_bare_metal` resource definition has a `fixed_config_preset` attribute, terraform will create a pre-set configured bare metal server.
 The following example creates a new pre-set configured bare metal server with hourly option.
-Except network speed, other hardware specifications are already defined in the `fixed_config_preset` attribute.
+Hardware specifications are already defined in the `fixed_config_preset` attribute and cannot be modified.

-# Example of a pre-set configured bare metal server
+## Example of a pre-set configured bare metal server
 ```hcl
 # Create a new bare metal
 resource "softlayer_bare_metal" "pre-configured-bm1" {